 If you want to make alterations to your property, get in touch with your local planning office to find out if you need planning permission.

 The local council can advise you of other criteria you need to adhere to, depending on the type of business you plan to operate from your home.
-You may need to obtain a specific licence to run your business from your home.
+A specific licence may need to be obtained to run your business from your home, for example.
 You might need permission if customers will be visiting your home regularly or you’ll be getting lots of deliveries.
 You might also need the council’s permission if you want to advertise your business from your home address.

 You may need to pay business rates on the section of your home used for business while you’ll continue to pay council tax on the rest of it.
 Contact the Valuation Office Agency to find out the rateable value of your property.
 If it’s less than £15,000, you might be eligible for small business rate relief.

 If you belong to a business partnership or are a sole trader, your business costs can be included in your Self Assessment tax return.